hey-sofia/sofia-pixi/README.md

   - Probably via local storage initially, with view to move to something more robust when required for other things like...
 - Real-time multiplayer
   - Likely via socket.io and a simple node service with sqlite that ensures connected clients are all synced and their states are persisted.
-  - For persistence clients will need to auth with the server, but given this is just a silly browser game I'd like to keep things lightweight.
+  - For persistence clients will need to auth with the server, but given this is just a silly browser game I'd like to keep things as lightweight and friction-less as possible.
 Maybe some kind of simple hash-based auth system could work?
 - _[Stretch Goal]_ AR/XR features